niolabs/docs/docs/service-design-patterns/simulators.md

 In some cases, you will not care about the contents of the incoming signal, but you will want to perform an action.
 For example, if you wanted to poll a newspaper's API every five minutes for new articles, the _HTTPRequests_ block would need a new signal every time you wanted to poll.
 Since you do not care about the contents of the signal, any signal, even an empty signal, would suffice.
 You could use the _IdentityIntervalSimulator_ block to create the signal that would trigger the _HTTPRequests_ block to poll the API.
 The **identity** generator combined with the **interval** trigger would drive the block to periodically poll the API.

-Because of the way we use simulators to trigger the actions of a service, almost every service will either begin with a _Subscriber_ block \(to subscribe to signals from another service\) or with a _Simulator_ block \(to generate the driving signals on its own\).
+Because of the way simulators trigger the actions of a service, almost every service will either begin with a _Subscriber_ block \(to subscribe to signals from another service\) or with a _Simulator_ block \(to generate the driving signals on its own\).

 ---